-This is with gone with the CloudX and instead, a more simplified and conventional volume controller is used.
+This is with gone with the CloudX and instead, a more simplified and conventional volume control is used.
 You’ll still be able to adjust the volume to the headset and mute your microphone, but that’s it.
 The compromise is that you won’t have the ability to adjust the microphone volume via the headset and will have to do so via the Xbox One system settings or volume mixer on PC.
 Sadly, this also ends up turning out to being the weakest part of the CloudX as well.
 Adjusting the volume isn’t very precise and I was able to rapid shake the cord which caused the volume wheel to move on its own.
 That said, I don’t know if that’s due to the production of the piece of if my headset is defective in that regard.

 One added feature of the CloudX, however, is the addition of the hard shell carry case.
-If you’ve every owned a Xbox One Wireless Elite controller or a pair of Beats headphones, you’ll be familiar with what this is.
+If you’ve ever owned an Xbox One Wireless Elite controller or a pair of Beats headphones, you’ll be familiar with what this is.
 Since the CloudX is marketed towards Xbox One gamers, it only makes sense that a carrying case to be provided.
 That way, one can carry their headset in style and without any worries about damaging it, when they head out to a friends house or even somewhere else in the world for a gaming event.

 Since the headset connects to their your Xbox One controller or PC via a 3.5mm jack, this means it’s pretty much compatible with anything.
 Smartphones, camcorders, mp3 players, as long as it takes a 3.5mm jack, you’re golden.
 Everything is plug and play, just plug it in and you’re good to go.
 As a testament to that, I’ve worn the CloudX during my exercise routines, cutting the grass or even blocking out the kids when I’m in the car.
 This is also good for those who own the updated Xbox One controllers or even the Xbox One Elite, which is the very same controller I used for my testing.
 It also works with the Xbox One chat pad as well, despite initial claims on the internet stating that it did not.